haorzeng1997/Data-Scientist-Salary-Project/README.md

 - Engineered features from 1000 job descriptions to quantify the value of having hottest data science skills including python, excel, aws, spark, tensorflow.

-- Optimized Linear, Lasso, Ridge and Random Forest Regressors using GridsearchCV
+- Optimized Linear, Lasso, Ridge and Random Forest Regressors using RandomizedSearchCV.

 ## Resources Used